-On chilly Fall nights, what’s more appealing than sipping a warm drink in front of a fireplace in the backyard?
+On chilly Fall nights sipping a warm drink in front of an outdoor fireplace is so appealing.

 If I were to take on a single project that would add a dimension to our exterior living space, that would be an outdoor fireplace.
 Because our area has a legacy of stone houses, many older residences have picturesque outdoor fireplaces which are ideal for use during the cool autumn, winter and spring months.
 A rustic fireplace, like one at a spa in Quebec [top] is a particular inspiration for me.
 It’s not too large yet it has a rough-hewn country aura and near storybook presence, especially in the snow.